peterforty9/peterclarkeinfo/content/post/ft-hrgdpr.md

 title = "HR GDPR compliance"

 +++
-* Assessed over 50 processes in terms of security of data transfer and storage and supplier compliance to identify GDPR risks and helped to give clarity to the state of play.
+* Assessed over 50 processes to identify GDPR risks in security of data transfer &storage and supplier compliance.

-* Worked closely with the Compliance team and guided them in best practice for documenting processes
+* Worked closely with the Legal team and guided them in best practice for documenting processes